lem0nSec/KBlast/README.md

 KBlast >
 ```
 ## How it works
 This tool has two components.
-KBlaster.sys is the application's driver, the actual core where all central features live.
+KBlaster.sys is the application's driver, the actual core where all central features reside.
 In contrast, KBlast.exe is the client application.
 KBlast.exe takes user commands, generate a specific input to be sent to KBlaster, and once the driver has finished its operation the client may or may not return the result of the operation depending on what was done.

 ## Commands and Features
 KBlast commands can fall into four categories which must be prepended to the actual command (generic commands can be just typed and run right away).
 Categories can be: